human-pangenomics/HPRC_metadata/submissions/readme.md

-✅ per sheets = Google Sheets indicate fully uploaded on SRA, will double-check later
-✅ = manually confirmed or uploaded (still worth double checking)
+✅ = all files uploaded
 ⚠️ = partially uploaded but issues with data block a full upload
 🟡 = partially uploaded, full upload may or may not be blocked (the TODO emoji)
 🟠 = ready for a upload (partial or full) but not doing that yet due to R3/lack of BioSamples